anton-k/csound-live-sampler/README.md

             - dur: 8
 ```

-The sampler let's us trigger songs or various parts of the track.
+With the sampler we can trigger songs or various parts of the track.
 With this config each seaction is played in loop until the next one is requested.
 Also we can make it automatically switch to the next section if it reaches
 an end of the current section or stop.
 So each seaction can be played in loop